|2 or ３ＹＥＡＲ ＪＡＰＡＮＥＳＥ ＤＥＧＲＥＥ ＞＞|

 └◆ Final essay: 1,000 letters; I wrote about family/marriage relationships.

 └◆ Final exam: instructions are in Japanese.
 Reading paragraphs aloud; reading and translating sentences.
-Questions on our final essays are asked in English ("I didn't understand what you meant here, why did you write that?").
+Questions on our final essays are in English and just things like "I didn't understand what you meant here, can you clarify?".

 ★ Genki II = JLPT N4 level

 └◆ You know all the basic-polite verbforms (no archaic, very formal, informal, or slang forms).
 "I like dogs" level.
 Classmates said that when going to Japan at this stage they felt like they knew "no Japanese at all".

 └◆ You can self-study Genki 2 from start to finish in 1-2 months.

 └◆ 2nd year in USA.
 2nd or 3rd year in France.
 2nd semester in Sweden.

 └◆ The average exchange student (world-wide) begins their exchange with Genki II knowledge.

 ★ After 2 semesters you're officially able to study abroad but still can't understand daily conversation, read the average manga etc. Class hasn't taught informal language yet and your

 "respectful language" (keigo) is almost nonexistant.
 I heavily recommend you take 3rd semester as well as self-study until you reach JLPT N2 level before going on exchange; more details below.